Melchtal OW 24

 Languages

-All of our camps are offered in German, English, French, Italian and Spanish.
-If you want to participate in a camp, you must speak one of these languages fluently.
+Each of our camps is offered in German, English, French, Italian and Spanish.
+Participants must be fluent in at least one of these languages.

 Fees